pyplan/pyplan-docs/docs/user-guide/mcp.md

 Creating a regular Python function in a node is not enough.
 If the node is not exposed with `@mcp_tool` and returned as `result`, the MCP server will not discover it as a dynamic tool.
 :::

-## When To Use Dynamic Tools Instead of the Analyst
+## When To Use Dynamic Tools

-Both approaches are useful, but they solve different problems.

-We prefer the built-in **Analyst** capability when:

-- We want exploratory questions in natural language.
-- We need conversational analysis.
-- The exact structure of the response does not need to be predefined.

-We prefer a dynamic MCP tool when:
+Dynamic tools are particularly useful when:

 - We need a predictable input and output contract.
-- We want to expose a specific business action.
+- We want to expose a specific business action to external AI clients.
 - We need the client to understand the parameter schema explicitly.
 - We want the action to be reusable and deterministic.

-In many applications, both approaches can coexist: the Analyst is useful for exploration, while dynamic tools are better for structured operations.
+In practice, dynamic tools complement the built-in AI capabilities: we use natural-language interaction for development and exploration, while dynamic tools provide structured, repeatable operations for specific business processes.

 ## Summary

 Pyplan MCP allows us to connect AI clients to Pyplan through a standard protocol.
-After registration and OAuth authorization, we can list applications, open one application, ask the Analyst, discover dynamic tools, and execute them.
+After registration and OAuth authorization, we can list applications, open one application, build and interact with it using AI, discover dynamic tools, and execute them.

 To make an application-specific tool visible through MCP, we must define it in the application as an `MCPTool` using `@mcp_tool`, document its parameters clearly, and return a serializable result.
 Once the application is open, the MCP client can discover that tool automatically and invoke it with structured parameters.